flueke/mvme/doc/sphinx/source/installation.rst

 * At least 4 GB RAM is recommended.

 * A multicore processor is recommended as mvme itself can make use of multiple
-  cores: readout, data compression, analysis and the user interface run in separate threads.
+  cores: readout, data compression, analysis and the user interface all run in separate threads.

 .. _mesytec: https://www.mesytec.com/